-What many people fail to realise is that frequent overuse of such technology, in conjunction with poor ergonomics, can be responsible for a number of health issues.
-The consequences are usually musculoskeletal based (joints, muscles, nerves, ligaments etc), but has also less commonly been linked to cases of ill-health and sickness.
-Make yourself aware of the risks associ
+What many people fail to realize is that frequent overuse of such technology, in conjunction with poor ergonomics, can be responsible for a number of health issues.
+The consequences are usually musculoskeletal based (joints, muscles, nerves, ligaments, etc), but have also less commonly been linked to cases of ill health and sickness.
+Make yourself aware of the risks associated.

 Hold or position the device at eye level

-As your head tilts forwards to look down at your phone or tablet, you are putting a great deal of force on your cervical spine (neck).
+As your head tilts forward to look down at your phone or tablet, you are putting a great deal of force on your cervical spine (neck).
 This delicate structure houses your spinal cord, which sends messages from the brain to all areas of your body.
-When you hold the device directly in front of you, your head will retain its healthy and neutral position, and therefore minimises the strain on your neck.
+When you hold the device directly in front of you, your head will retain its healthy and neutral position and therefore minimizes the strain on your neck.
 If you can’t do anything about the positioning, move your eyes to look down and not your neck.